-It can be a great idea to sign your child up to KiwiSaver, if you’d like to help them to a better future – and you can afford it.
+KiwiSaver for kids - it can be a great idea to sign your child up to a KiwiSaver provider if you’d like to help them have a better future, and you can afford it.

 One of the big benefits of KiwiSaver is your employer, and the government, both put money into your account, if you’re contributing regularly.

 If you earn at least NZ$34,762 (before tax) and you contribute the minimum of 3 per cent of your salary into KiwiSaver, you’ll automatically qualify for the government money.
 This is, of course, once you’re 18 years old.

 Unfortunately, KiwiSaver members who are under 18 don’t get the free government money, no matter how much money is in their account.

 That’s the government’s rule.

 KiwiSaver for children - what are the benefits?

 1. Kids get a head start on saving and investing